 In 2008, Chris St. Hilaire co-founded the internationally acclaimed rock duo The London Souls, and went on to tour with the band for ten years, playing theatres such as Carnegie Hall and the Beacon Theatre, and festivals such as Bonnaroo, Lollapalooza, Governor’s Ball, and Pinkpop.
 The London Souls recorded its self-titled debut album with Ethan Johns at Abbey Road Studios (London, United Kingdom), releasing that album in 2011, and followed up by releasing its second album Here Come the Girls in 2015.
 In its period of activity, The London Souls shared stages with The Who, Paul McCartney, Lenny Kravitz, The Roots, Tedeschi Trucks Band, and The Black Crowes, among many others.

-As a session musician, Chris St. Hilaire has had the privilege of writing and recording with artists such as Dan Auerbach (Waiting on a Song), Eric Krasno (Blood from a Stone), Ceelo Green, and Marcus King.
+As a session musician, Chris St. Hilaire has had the privilege of writing and recording with artists such as Dan Auerbach (Waiting on a Song), Eric Krasno (Blood from a Stone), Ceelo Green, and Marcus King (El Dorado).
 St. Hilaire scored production support from Auerbach on “Up All Night,” the lead single from Knowledge of Self.
 As of 2018, he is a member of Ahmed Gallab’s solo project, Sinkane, performing on their latest album Dépaysé.
-In 2019 he joined Doyle Bramhall II’s touring band.
+In 2019 Chris joined Doyle Bramhall II’s touring band on drums and vocals, and joined fellow NYC multi-instrumentalist Nikhil P. Yerawadekar in his band Low Mentality on bass and vocals.

 Chris St. Hilaire is also a founding member of the Sound Mind Collective, a musician-led community activist organization based in Brooklyn, NY.
 The Sound Mind Collective seeks to empower independent musicians through benefit concerts, music business workshops, civic engagement, and community partnerships focused on social justice in New York City.
 Through this work, Chris St. Hilaire hopes to contribute to a more socially responsible music culture in the face of increasing wealth, racial and gender inequalities.